davisrbr/davisrbr/README.md

 I'm currently doing deep learning work and research in the Math of Machine Learning at PNNL.
 I'm particularly interested in interpretability, adversarial examples, and semi-supervised learning.

-If any of this interests you (or you just want to talk physics, philosophy, statistics, EA, etc.), don't hesitate to drop me a line on my [Twitter](https://twitter.com/davisbrownr).
+If any of this interests you (or you just want to talk physics, philosophy, stats, machine learning, EA, etc.), don't hesitate to drop me a line on my [twitter](https://twitter.com/davisbrownr).